A first time buyer guide to buildings insurance | money.co.uk

 Basic buildings insurance will usually protect you against damage caused by weather, leaks, fire and smoke, subsidence, theft, falling trees and frost damage.
 Make sure to check your policy documents to find out exactly what is included in your cover.

-In addition, most insurers will over extra cover, including for:
+In addition, most insurers will offer extra cover, including for:

-Accidental damage to your home, for example if you smash a window or spill paint on a carpet.
+Accidental damage to your home, for example, if you smash a window or spill paint on a carpet.

 Home emergency cover, which allows you to call for emergency help if you have a burst pipe or electrical issue.
 You can find out more about what home emergency cover offers here.

 Personal possessions cover.
 This protects your belongings when they are outside your home.
-Most policies cover things like jewellery and mobile phones anywhere in the UK and abroad.
+Most policies cover items like jewellery and mobile phones anywhere in the UK and abroad.

 Legal expenses cover protects you from legal costs for things like property disputes or faulty goods or services claims.
-Most insurers also offer a 24 hour legal advice line you can use for guidance.
+Most insurers also offer a 24-hour legal advice line you can use for guidance.

-These extras usually come at an added cost and are unl;ikely to be deemed essential by your mortgage provider.
+These extras usually come at an added cost and are unlikely to be deemed essential by your mortgage provider.
 Think carefully about whether they would be useful, as they could save you money and hassle in the long run.

-There are 3 basic steps to take when claiming on your buildings insurance.
+There are 3 basic steps to take when claiming on your buildings insurance:

-Report any crime to the police — for example if you have been burgled — and take a note of the incident number they give you.
+Report any crime to the police — for example, if you have been burgled — and take a note of the incident number they give you.

 Call your insurer on their claims line, which will be listed on your policy document.
 Most operate 24 hours a day, and you will need your policy number to hand.